datacarpentry/image-processing/episodes/03-skimage-images.md

 - "How are digital images stored in Python with the skimage computer vision library?"
 objectives:
 - "Explain how images are stored in NumPy arrays."
-- "Explain the order of the three color values in skimage images."
+- "Explain the order of the three colour values in skimage images."
 - "Read, display, and save images."
 - "Resize images with skimage."
 - "Perform simple image thresholding with NumPy array operations."